tenet-ac-za/safire.ac.za-website/content/technical/resources/configure-azure-ad-for-safire.md

 ##### eduPersonPrincipalName

 It is recommended that you use the 'user.userprincipalname' attribute, as this meets the required [eduPersonPrincipalName attribute definition](({{< ref "/technical/attributes/edupersonprincipalname.md" >}})) of 'Single valued, scoped to home organisation' (see above link for more details).
-However, not

 ##### eduPersonScopedAffiliation

 Per the definition of [eduPersonScopedAffiliation](({{< ref "/technical/attributes/edupersonscopedaffiliation.md" >}})), You will need to use what user attributes you have in your Azure AD to create a transform rule, to assert a users role at your institution correctly.

-eg. If 'user.extensionattribute1' contains 'staff' then output 'staff@example.ac.za'.
+eg. If 'user.extensionattribute1' contains 'staff' then output 'member@example.ac.za'.

 *NOTE:* eduPersonScopedAffiliation, is a scoped copy of [eduPersonAffiliation]({{< ref "/technical/attributes/edupersonaffiliation.md" >}})'s format rules, and importantly, where an affiliation value says "implies…" the implied values must also be included in the returned set; This, however, is not  possible in Azure, as Azure does not currently support multi-valued attributes.
 As a result, the *only* permissible value for eduPersonScopedAffiliation with a single-valued attribute is `member@example.ac.za`.